fenago/katacoda-scenarios/web-scraping-with-python/chapter-02-01/steps/4/text.md

 The preceding command will provide us with the Python version that we currently have on our system.
 Let's get some information on the pip version that we are using.
 The following command will display the current pip version, as well as its location:

 `pip --version`{{execute}}

-It's always advisable to check for the system and library version and keep them updated unless a specific version is required.
-To update pip to its latest release, use the following command:

-`pip install --upgrade pip`{{execute}}